 We, at DevTeam., have AI-powered Agile processes, which are highly suited to turn troubled projects around.
 Our data-driven real-time dashboard helps clients track the progress of the project, as I have explained in “How a real-time dashboard can revolutionize your eSports development process?”.

-This article was focused on helping you to turn around troubled projects.
-However, it is always better to prevent projects from failing in the first place by avoiding software bugs in the development and software testing phase.
+This article focused on helping you turn around troubled projects.
+However, it is always better to prevent projects from failing in the first place by avoiding software bugs in the development and software testing phases.

 The key to this is choosing a trustworthy and competent software development company for your projects.
 Our guide “How to find the best software development company?” can help you with this.

-They are trained in our unique software project management process and will be matched according to past experience in your industry so that they will understand your business needs.
+They are trained in our unique software project management process.
+Moreover, we match developers for your project according to experience in your required industry so that they perfectly understand your business needs.

-Missed deadlines, broken promises, poor communication, and software error are all examples of a poor developer.
+Missed deadlines, broken promises, poor communication, and software errors are all examples of poor developers.
 If you have just fired your bad developer and need an experienced software development company to turn your project around, then contact DevTeam.Space.

-Top software failures show that poor management and bad developers are two of the main reasons that software development projects fail.
-Other reasons include unsuitable infrastructure, poor marketing, and a badly chosen software development methodology.
+The top software failures, such as of Bangladesh bank system show that poor management and bad developers are two main reasons for software development failures.
+Other reasons assessed from failed software projects’ case studies include unsuitable infrastructure, poor code quality where hackers take advantage of a software flaw, subpar marketing, and a badly chosen software development methodology.

 DevTeam.Space is a company with lots of experience in saving failing projects.
 By first establishing the cause of the problem (often bad developers), DevTeam.Space will quickly implement the necessary changes to turn the project around in no time.